fergusmeiklejohn/file-and-cloudinary-upload/README.md

 # Upload images to cloudinary

-This is a simple example of using the remix buildin [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload a file with the built-in local uploader and upload an image file to cloudinary with a custom uploader and display it.
+This is a simple example of a problem with the client receiving actionData or in fact any message from the server.
+I've also tested this with toast cookies session and it's the same: the cookie is read by the root loader but there is no javascript response on the client.

 The relevent files are:

 ```
 ├── app
+|   ├── components
+|   |   ├── uploadAvatar.js
 │   ├── routes
 │   │   ├── cloudinary-upload.tsx // upload to cloudinary
 │   │   └── local-upload.tsx // local upload using build in [createfileuploadhandler](https://remix.run/docs/en/v1/api/remix#unstable_createfileuploadhandler)